When studying Turkey, make Turkish Kabobs.

 I had the kids each make one kabob and then whatever ingredients were left over I threw in a hot skillet and cooked up all at once, for speed.

-- Yoghurt originated in the eastern Mediterranean as a way to preserve milk in a hot climate.
+- Yogurt originated in the eastern Mediterranean as a way to preserve milk in a hot climate.

 - You can use any meat except pork for Turkish cooking, but lamb is probably most common there, and of course terribly expensive here in the US.
 Turkey is more than 98% Muslim and its people do not eat pork.

-- This recipe is from Layers of Learning Unit 2-1.
+This recipe is from Layers of Learning Unit 2-1.
+Within it you’ll find an entire country study of Turkey to go with your kabobs.